Nothing quite compares to a brisk walk on a bright day. In Dublin, we are spoilt for choice when it comes to fully marked, looped walking trails.

 Two of the main attractions of this looped walk are the viewing rock at Carrickgollogan Hill and the now disused lead mine chimney.
 Lead mining and smelting took place at the Ballycorus lead mine in the early 19th century and continued until it was closed in the 1920s.

-The 2km route loops around in an anticlockwise direction around the forest, and you will see two optional detours if you want to take in the chimney and the viewing platform.
+The 2km route loops in an anti-clockwise direction around the forest, and you will see two optional detours if you want to take in the chimney and the viewing platform.
 We highly recommend both as the chimney offers spectacular views across Dublin Bay while the viewing rock offers one of the best views of south Dublin and north Wicklow.

 5. Massey’s Estate & The Hell Fire Club